Our Story

 Coalition of Schools Educating Mindfully, formerly known as COSEM, was a 501c3 public charity from 2018-2026.
 In 2025, we refined our name to Educating Mindfully to more clearly state who we are and what we do.

-For eight years, our community was a space where educators and leaders gathered around a shared belief that embodying mindfulness qualities belonged at the heart of education.
+For eight years, our community was a space where educators and leaders gathered around a shared belief that embodiment of mindfulness qualities belongs at the heart of education.

 Our founder, Tracy Heilers, will be the steward of these resources and you can reach her at educatingmindfully@gmail.com with any questions.
-She continues to support others as a massage therapist and FSM practitioner.
+She continues to be in service of others as a massage therapist and FSM practitioner.
 You can follow her journey at tracyheilers.com.

 Our Founding Story